-…is a current contributor to the DFIR Definitive Compendium Project as of 2019 and is currently a Senior Associate with Kroll’s Cyber Risk division.
+…is a current contributor to the DFIR Definitive Compendium Project as of 2019 and is currently a Vice President with Kroll’s Cyber Risk division.
 He was previously a Forensic Computer Examiner with the US Department of Health and Human Services – Office of Inspector General.
 With the federal government, Andrew (@bunsofwrath12) led and assisted in the identification, acquisition, preservation, and analysis of electronically stored information (ESI) in support of various white-collar crime investigations involving health care fraud.
-Prior to this, he was a patrol officer for 4 years and Detective for 3 years with the Michigan State University Police Department.
-He served in the Investigative Division’s Digital Forensics and Cyber Crime Unit (DFCCU) where he conducted digital forensic examinations on computers and mobile devices as well as general criminal investigations.
-As a passion project, Andrew co-founded and currently serves as an administrator for the Digital Forensics Discord Server that continues to grow and serve as a real-time resource for digital forensic examiners worldwide.
+Before this, he was a patrol officer for four years and Detective for three years with the Michigan State University Police Department.
+He served in the Investigative Division’s Digital Forensics and Cyber Crime Unit (DFCCU) where he conducted digital forensic examinations on computers and mobile devices and general criminal investigations.
+As a passion project, Andrew co-founded and currently serves as an administrator for the Digital Forensics Discord Server, which continues to grow and serve as a real-time resource for digital forensic examiners worldwide.
 To join, please send a blank email to firstname.lastname@example.org.
-Andrew is most notably known for his involvement in a unique case that involved using a dead victim’s fingerprint to unlock a Galaxy S6 that was important to a homicide investigation.
-Andrew also served in the United States Marine Corps Reserve as a Rifleman (0311).
-He served one combat tour to Fallujah, Iraq in 2006-2007 with his infantry unit based out of Lansing, Michigan.
-Andrew has been previously published in PoliceOne as well as collaborated, edited, and contributed to various instructional guides used within the Digital Forensic and Incident Response community.
-Andrew earned a Bachelor’s degree in Criminal Justice/Sociology from Western Michigan University located in Kalamazoo, Michigan; as well as a Master’s degree in Human Resources Administration from Central Michigan University located in Mount Pleasant, Michigan.
+Andrew is most notably known for his involvement in a unique case involving using a dead victim’s fingerprint to unlock a Galaxy S6 important to a homicide investigation.
+Andrew also served as a Rifleman (0311) in the United States Marine Corps Reserve.
+He served one combat tour to Fallujah, Iraq, in 2006-2007 with his infantry unit based out of Lansing, Michigan.
+Andrew has been published in PoliceOne and collaborated, edited, and contributed to various instructional guides used within the Digital Forensic and Incident Response community.
+Andrew earned a Bachelor’s degree in Criminal Justice/Sociology from Western Michigan University in Kalamazoo, Michigan, as well as a Master’s degree in Human Resources Administration from Central Michigan University in Mount Pleasant, Michigan.
 Feel free to connect with Andrew on LinkedIn!